Friday, 11 March 2011

 1830 Abdicated as President of Colombia.
 "America" Bolívar said on his deathbed, " is ungovernable.
 Those who have served the revolution, have ploughed the sea."

-FAMILY & OTHER AFFAIRS While in Madrid during 1802, he married María Teresa Rodríguez del Toro y Alaysa, who was the daughter of a nobleman.
-However on a brief return visit to Venezuela the following year, she succumbed to yellow fever.
-Bolívar never married again.
+RELATIONSHIPS While in Madrid during 1802, he married María Teresa Rodríguez del Toro y Alaysa, who was the daughter of a nobleman.
+She died of yellow fever less than a year after their marriage.
+Bolivar had numerous romantic liaisons throughout his life, but he never remarried.

 After Manuela prevented an 1828 assassination attempt against her lover and facilitated his escape, Bolivar began to call her, "Libertadora del Libertador", the liberator of the liberator and she was celebrated and given many honors.

-PHILOSOPHY & RELIGION Bolívar was influenced by Napoleon, Rousseau and the French and American Revolutions.
+PHILOSOPHY & THEOLOGY Bolívar was heavily influenced by Enlightenment philosophy, advocating for liberty, equality, and republicanism.
+He was influenced by Napoleon, Rousseau and the French and American Revolutions.
 He dreamt of creating one nation from Mexico to Cape Horn.
 His Letter From Jamaica outlined a continent of constitution Republics based on England’s Houses of Lords and Commons.
 The president (him of course!) would serve for life.

 If one is being critical you could say that having destroyed Spanish rule Bolívar failed to replace it with an adequate form of government and was forced into dictatorship.

-MILITARY RECORD During his time in Europe Bolívar was influenced by the revolutionary fervour of the time and vowed to free Venezuela.
-He fought over 200 battles in his military career.
+MILITARY RECORD During his time in Europe Bolívar was influenced by Bolívar's military record is illustrious.
+He led numerous successful campaigns against Spanish forces, employing guerrilla tactics and securing decisive victories that led to the independence of several South American nations.
+Bolivar fought over 200 battles in his military career.

 1810 Bolívar fought under the command of Francisco de Miranda who led the revolt against the Spanish royalists.